Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Introduction

-Our contributions are summarized as follows: (1) We propose conditioning the navigation policy on global path planning and local depth features to provide more effective guidance, thus enabling efficient and collision-free navigation.
-(2) We deploy an online \acf{vo} system to ensure localization stability and enhance the policy's robustness by injecting noise into the current pose and shortest path during training.
-(3) Extensive quantitative and qualitative experiments demonstrate that our method achieves state-of-the-art performance on the FloNa benchmark, and the ablation studies highlight the effectiveness of the proposed designs.
+Our contributions are summarized as follows: \begin{itemize} \item We propose conditioning the navigation policy on global path planning and local depth features to provide more effective guidance, thus enabling efficient and collision-free navigation. \item Extensive experiments validate the effectiveness and generalization of our model.
+Additionally, the noise injection strategy during training ensures robust adaptation to VO, leading to successful deployment on the real robot. \end{itemize}